 Tip: Roll the dough out to roughly a 10" x 12" size then just slice the sides off to get it into a square shape.
 And use a pizza cutter for easy slicing.

-After slicing, move the whole sheet of dough to the baking pan.
+After slicing, move the whole sheet of dough to the baking pan (like in step 4 above).

 After the crackers are done baking, then the wait time starts...
 Immediately after removing them from the oven, gently prick each cracker three times with the tines of a fork.
 Let them cool at room temperature for 30 minutes, then break the crackers up along the cut lines.